d4chinchilla/docs/hardware/log.md

 Try and keep this up to date; it will make writing individual and group reports easier.

+## 2019/02/18
+Will:
+Looking for a suitable ADC
+Sampling speed and low noise are priorities
+Most probably running off linear reg at 3.3V
+Pseudo-differential ADC moves (potentially) too slowly for the audio
+Differential would be perfect
+Single ended will be fine as will be in close proximity

+Carol:
+Looking for suitable Linear regulator for Mic, Amplifier, etc.
+Looking for suitable battery bank
+Rechargable USB battery bank is stable enough for the RPi
+Will use linear regs to make stable for audio section

 ## example entry
 Who is working on what.
 Current problems.